 PRRT – Helping You Help Your Patients

-The assessment and treatment of overly protective joint and muscle reflexes is a natural addition to any pain-relief practice.
-It will blend seamlessly with any other techniques you may use, and will enhance their effectiveness by removing the barrier of resistance that primal reflexes trigger.
+The assessment and treatment of overly protective joint and muscle reflexes are a natural addition to any pain-relief practice.
+It will blend seamlessly with any other techniques you may use and will enhance their effectiveness by removing the barrier of resistance that primal reflexes trigger.
 The PRRT methods often eliminate or alleviate pain in as little as one treatment.
-The quick results make treatment affordable for patients, and the specialized training is easy to master.
+The quick results make treatment affordable for patients, and specialized training is easy to master.

 PRRT is used to great effect in over a dozen countries worldwide by nearly 2,000 practitioners.
 Practitioners have found PRRT to be very effective used in conjunction with other therapies, such as: